Policies Unlawful Sexual Misconduct Policies and Procedures

 • surreptitiously observing another individual's nudity or intimate activity or allowing another to observe consensual intimate activity without the knowledge and consent of all parties involved;

-• exposing one's genitals or inducing another to expose their own genitals in non-consensual circumstances;
+• exposing one's genitals or inducing another to expose their own genitals in nonconsensual circumstances;

 • distributing, sharing or streaming of images, photography, video, or audio recording of another person’s intimate activity, intimate parts or nudity if the individual distributing the images or audio knows or should have known that the person depicted in the images or audio did not consent to the disclosure;

 • the viewing of another person’s sexual activity or intimate parts, in a place where that other person would have a reasonable expectation of privacy, without that person’s consent, for the purpose of arousing or gratifying sexual desire.
+8 of 45 Sexual exploitation may be categorized as a Title IX complaint depending on the facts of the situation.
+If so, it is adjudicated under this policy.
+If not, it is adjudicated under the college’s Bias, Harassment and Discrimination Policy.

-Sexual violence is one of the most severe forms of sexual harassment.
+Sexual violence is one of the most severe forms of sex-based harassment.
 Safety is of primary concern in situations of sexual violence.
 Under this policy it is defined as any actual, attempted, or threatened physical sexual act with another person without that person’s consent.
-It includes, but is not limited to sexual acts perpetrated by force (expressed or implied), or duress, deception, or coercion upon the victim.
+It includes but is not limited to sexual acts perpetrated by force (expressed or implied), or duress, deception, or coercion upon the victim.
 It includes acts referred to as “date rape” or “acquaintance rape.”
 Rape is defined as penetration, no matter how slight, of the vagina or anus with any part or object, or oral copulation of a sex organ by another person, without the consent of the victim.
-Sexual violence also includes sexual battery which is defined as the intentional touching of another’s intimate parts without consent, intentionally causing a person to touch the intimate parts of another without consent, or using a person’s own intimate part to intentionally touch another person’s body without consent.
+Sexual violence also includes sexual battery which is defined as the intentional touching of another’s intimate parts without consent, intentionally causing a person to touch the intimate parts of another without consent or using a person’s own intimate part to intentionally touch another person’s body without consent.

 Sexual violence includes sexual acts involving a victim who is incapable of giving consent due to age, disability, or intoxication by alcohol or drugs.
 Sexual violence generally will constitute a crime punishable under California statutes.
 The use of alcohol or drugs never makes the victim at fault for sexual violence.
 Sexual violence may be categorized as a Title IX complaint depending on the facts of the situation.
 If so, it is adjudicated under this policy.
 If not, it is adjudicated under the college’s Bias, Harassment and Discrimination Policy.
-If it is unclear whether a hearing is required under applicable law, the institution shall decide whether or not a hearing is necessary to determine whether any sexual violence more likely than not occurred.
+If it is unclear whether a hearing is required under applicable law, the institution shall decide whether a hearing is necessary to determine whether any sexual violence more likely than not occurred.
 In making this decision, an institution may consider whether the parties elected to participate in the investigation and whether each party had the opportunity to suggest questions to be asked of the other party or witnesses, or both, during the investigation.

 Nonconsensual sexual contact is defined as the intentional act of making sexual contact with the intimate body part of another person without that person’s consent.
 Intimate body parts include the sexual organs, the anus, the groin or buttocks of any person, or the breasts of a female.
-Some nonconsensual sexual contact may constitute sexual harassment.
+Some nonconsensual sexual contact may constitute sex-based harassment.
 Generally, this is the case if the contact is brief and does not involve force or incapacitation.
 Nonconsensual sexual misconduct may be categorized as a Title IX complaint depending on the facts of the situation.
 If so, it is adjudicated under this policy.
 If not, it is adjudicated under the college’s Bias, Harassment and Discrimination Policy.

 Additional Definitions